paulveillard/cybersecurity-iso-21434/README.md

-# ISO/SAE 21434:2021: Road vehicles — Cybersecurity engineering: Theory, Techniques, and Tools
+# ISO/SAE 21434:2021: Road vehicles — Cybersecurity engineering: Theory, Techniques, Testing and Tools

 An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about ISO/SAE 21434:2021: Road vehicles — Cybersecurity engineering:  in Cybersecurity.